cr0mll/cyberclopaedia/Notes/Networking/Protocols/Simple Network Management Protocol (SNMP).md

 2. The NMS can order managed devices to alter aspects of their configuration.
 3. Managed devices can send messages to the NMS when certain events occur, such as an interface going down.

-It is important to know that agents reply to SNMP requests only if they are accompanied by the appropriate *community string*, which is akin to a password.

 ## `Get` Requests
 When the NMS wants to know about a specific object of an agent, it sends a `Get` request.
 These include `Get`, `GetNext`, and `GetBulk`.
 The agent then gives a `Get` response.